Hesam-Nejati/STCC-Middleware/README.md

 ---

-## Step 4:  Real-Time Power and CPU Monitoring:
+## ⚡ Step 4: Real-Time Power and CPU Monitoring:
-To evaluate the energy efficiency and system overhead of each consistency model, we provide an optional s>
+To evaluate the energy efficiency and system overhead of each consistency model, we provide an optional ...

 🔍 What It Measures:
 CPU Usage (%) per second via dstat